The Shootout Process Is Uniquely Different

-- Rhone the Rhones , celebrating it’s 3rd year in 2014 will included a blind tasting by wine loving consumers, a tasting of amazing Rhone varietals poured by the wineries that produce them, lots of good food, and some great music.
-The Romancing the Rhone Shootout event will be held at The Kensington Park Hotel in San Francisco on Saturday, September 27th.
+- Romancing the Rhones , celebrating it’s 3rd year in 2014 included a blind tasting by wine loving consumers, a tasting of amazing Rhone varietals poured by the wineries that produce them, lots of good food, and some great music.
 The wine lovers will select their favorites and challenge the palates of our professional judging panel